mayaasuero/csci202-julia/README.md

 # csci202-julia
-Repository of Julia programs for CSCI202.
+Repository of basic Julia programs for CSCI202.

-List of implemented programs: (TBA)